renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Integrations/Composio/integrations-composio.md

 ---
-title: Integrate Composio with Langflow
+title: Integrate Composio with Aiexec
 slug: /integrations-composio
 ---

-Langflow integrates with [Composio](https://docs.composio.dev/introduction/intro/overview) as a toolset for your **Agent** component.
+Aiexec integrates with [Composio](https://docs.composio.dev/introduction/intro/overview) as a toolset for your **Agent** component.

 Instead of juggling multiple integrations and components in your flow, connect the Composio component to an **Agent** component to use all of Composio's supported APIs and actions as **Tools** for your agent.